RemyPaulJr/notes/Apache Airflow.md

 ### What is Apache Airflow?

-Apache Airflow is an open-source platform for developing, scheduling, and monitoring workflows.
+Apache Airflow is an open-source workflow orchestration platform for developing, scheduling, and monitoring workflows.
 Specifically for programmatically scheduling and monitoring data pipelines.

 **Key Features:**
 - **Workflow Management**: Define workflows as code using Python